prof-welch-psu-ist/minesweeper2030/README.md

 expression "implementing" a given method.

 Some of the data structures used in here (for encapsulating either a success value or a failure encountered) are very weird (re: the `Result` type from the immutableadts pkg).
 Perhaps the most byzantine part here...
-It's a riff on Haskell's Result ADT: https://en.wikipedia.org/wiki/Result_type

 ### persistent collections